Skip to content

 TargetRTS Implementation

 The implClass property of a physical thread that is defined in a TC refers to the class in the TargetRTS that implements the thread.
 This class must inherit from RTController.
 A default implementation is provided by the RTPeerController.
-It implements a simple event loop that in each iteration delivers the most prioritized event to the capsule instance that should handle it.
+It implements a simple event loop that in each iteration delivers the most prioritized message to the capsule instance that should handle it.

 You can implement your own controller class by creating another subclass of RTController.
 As an example, look at RTCustomController.